OpenCMISS/documentation/_web/content/pages/status.rst

 This website is the new website for the OpenCMISS software.
 Content is still being migrated from `cmiss.org <http://www.cmiss.org>`_, `physiomeproject.org <http://opencmiss.physiomeproject.org>`_ and other sites.

-Source files and instructions to build this website are now available on `GitHub <https://github.com/inkybutton/OpenCMISS-Documentation>`_.
-This is currently in a personal GitHub account as the repository plan is still being decided.
+Source files and instructions to build this website are now available on `GitHub <https://github.com/OpenCMISS/documentation>`_.

 Please send any feedback and suggestions to `Noel Zeng, the developer working on the project <mailto:bioeng-webmaster@auckland.ac.nz>`_.
 Be sure to check the Planned section first to see if it's a known issue.